uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 This example highlights how travel times in a network can be affected by waiting times due to traffic and connection schedules.

+### 2.4.
+Representing Waiting Time

+To accurately reflect the total duration of a trip, including waiting times, it is suggested that the waiting time be incorporated into the path length.
+Some researchers recommend adding an average waiting time to the travel time, as noted in sources such as [14].
+For instance, if traffic moves on and off every 10 minutes, an average waiting time of 5 minutes would be included in the travel time.